myrtopar/pivot/README.md

 issues:<br />
 Is there a way to know where the program gets its input from? => Maybe? using llms on this specific matter or maybe with strace to look for read()<br />
 How to decide what shellcode is suitable for each exploit? => ??<br />
-**Problem with target binaries located in /mnt/binaries instead of /usr/local/bin.
-Although the path env var is updated, pwntools process() cannot find the binaries in the case of /mnt/binaries**

 to do:<br />
 - fix the log truncating issue<br />